RichardDooling/LegalPro/Chapter_5/Chapter_5.md

 ###### On Globalization & Technology

 In 2009, then ABA President Carolyn B. Lamm created the [ABA Commission on Ethics 20/20][aba-2020] to perform a thorough review of the ABA Model Rules of Professional Conduct and the U.S. system of lawyer regulation in the context of advances in technology and global legal practice developments.

 Why is technology going so fast?
 Why is it so hard to keep up with Westlaw, Lexis, Linked-In, Facebook, Twitter, presentation software and technologies, litigation support software, docketing programs, conflict of interest software?

 Answer: [Moore's Law][moore].
-You need only read the first few sentences to apprehend that technology grows at an EXPONENTIAL rate.
+At bottom Moore's Law is Gordon Moore's insight that technology grows at an EXPONENTIAL rate.
 We lawyer/humans do NOT grow exponentially, so we have to work extra hard to keep up with technology.

 ### Model Rule 1.1